• Skip to primary navigation

 Try these variations!

-• Add more protein.
+• Add another protein source.
 I like topping the miso noodles with soft-boiled, poached, or sunny-side-up fried egg, marinated tofu cubes, or meat for more protein.

 • Make it spicier.
-Top with toasted chili crisp oil, siracha, garlic chili sauce or other hot sauce to spice it up.
+Top with toasted chili crisp oil, sriracha, garlic chili sauce or other hot sauce to spice it up.

 • Sweeten it up!
 You can add maple syrup or honey if you are not vegan.

 • Make it gluten-free.
-Rice noodles, gluten free miso paste and tamari makes this dish gluten free.
+Use ramen brown rice noodles, gluten free miso paste and tamari to make this dish gluten free.

-• Add more crunch.
+• Add extra crunch.
 Chopped-up peanuts or cashews would add a salty crunch to the dish.

 • Use your favorite veggies.
 Swap out the veggies with whatever you prefer (broccoli, red pepper, bamboo shoots, napa cabbage, etc.).
-Just be sure to adjust the cook time if neededf.
+Just be sure to adjust the cook time if needed.

 • Do not wash or soak the mushrooms when cleaning because they will absorb water and will be difficult to sear.
 Instead, use a wet towel or paper towel to wipe them clean before slicing them into halves.